Welcome to

 At Dundee Congregational Church, we believe in the power of community and fellowship.
 Everyone arriving at our church will receive a warm and heartfelt welcome.
 Whether you’re a long-time member or a first-time visitor, you’ll find a friendly atmosphere and a place where you truly belong.
 Join us and experience the warmth and hospitality that defines our congregation.

-Join us for worship every Sunday at 11am in-person or watch Live on Facebook.
+Join us for worship in-person every Sunday at 11am or connect via our Livestream on Facebook.

 Discover Dundee Congregational Church